Image: www.siddham.in |

 The majority of us are chronically dehydrated and don't even know it.
 Did you know that when you are chronically dehydrated your body actually stops feeling thirsty?
 Also, often times when you feel hungry, it is just another way your body is trying to tell you it is thirsty.

-It is impossible for your body to function properly while dehydrated.
+for your body to function properly while dehydrated.

 You may have problems concentrating